PRosenb/DeepSleepScheduler/README.md

     /**
-       Acquire a lock to prevent the CPU from entering deep sleep. acquireNoDeepSleepLock() supports up to 255 locks.
+       Acquire a lock to prevent the CPU from entering deep sleep. acquireNoSleepLock() supports up to 255 locks.
-       You need to call releaseNoDeepSleepLock() the same amount of times as removeCallbacks() to allow the CPU to enter deep sleep again.
+       You need to call releaseNoSleepLock() the same amount of times as removeCallbacks() to allow the CPU to enter sleep again.
     */
-    void acquireNoDeepSleepLock();
+    void acquireNoSleepLock();

     /**
-       Release the lock acquired by acquireNoDeepSleepLock().
-Please make sure you call releaseNoDeepSleepLock() the same amount of times as acquireNoDeepSleepLock(), otherwise the CPU is not allowed to enter deep sleep.
+       Release the lock acquired by acquireNoSleepLock().
+Please make sure you call releaseNoSleepLock() the same amount of times as acquireNoSleepLock(), otherwise the CPU is not allowed to enter sleep.
     */
-    void releaseNoDeepSleepLock();
+    void releaseNoSleepLock();

     /**
-       return: true if the CPU is currently allowed to enter deep sleep, false otherwise.
+       return: true if the CPU is currently allowed to enter sleep, false otherwise.
     */
-    bool doesDeepSleep() const;
+    bool doesSleep() const;

     /**
        Configure the supervision of future tasks.
 Can be deactivated with NO_SUPERVISION.